ckeditor/ckeditor5/docs/installation/working-with-typescript.md

 CKEditor 5 is built using TypeSript and so has native types definition.

 <info-box hint>
-Using TypeScript is just an option so if you don't need its features you can continue using CKEditor 5 in JavaScript.
+Using TypeScript is just an option.
+If you don't need its features, you can continue using CKEditor 5 in JavaScript.
 </info-box>

 ## Why to use CKEditor 5 with TypeScript?